A parent in Australia asks how family law treats parental alienation and what the family court can do. This [...]

 A prenup (prenuptial agreement) or as referred to in Australia, a binding financial agreement, is a legally binding agreement between two individuals that records their assets, liabilities and financial resources prior to marriage or prior to cohabitating in a de facto relationship.
 The agreement states what will happen to the assets, liabilities and financial resources upon separation and/or divorce.
 Prenups can specify how property, cash, superannuation, investments, inheritances and the like will be divided upon a separation.

 The downside of a prenup is the complexity and criteria which must be satisfied before an agreement is binding and enforceable.
 In all circumstances this must involve independent legal advice for both people entering into the agreement.
 To give you an idea, even the simplest of financial agreements, which few exist, can end up being upwards of 20 pages.
-This sounds expensive, and if done right, it can be however, this is an investment in your future, an investment that will likely save you thousands in legal fees after the breakdown of your relationship.
+This sounds expensive and if done right, it can be however, this is an investment in your future, an investment that will likely save you thousands in legal fees after the breakdown of your relationship.
 Short-term pain for long-term gain so to speak.

 The Legal Status of Prenuptial Agreements in Australia

 While BFAs offer a way to safeguard personal assets and provide financial certainty, they are not immune to challenges in court.
-Courts may set aside a BFA if it was obtained through fraud, non-disclosure of assets, or if it is deemed unconscionable or unjust.
+Courts may set aside a BFA if it was obtained through fraud, non-disclosure of assets or if it is deemed unconscionable or unjust.
 Therefore, it is crucial for individuals entering into such agreements to ensure full and honest disclosure and to obtain comprehensive legal advice to enhance the enforceability of the agreement.

 How does a prenup agreement work?